jerhon/honlsoft-v2/blog/2023/2023-01-07-kubernetes-config-maps.md

 ```

 Let's output the ConfigMap as a resource to see what it contains.
-The coresponding resource for the ConfigMap looks like this:
+The corresponding resource for the ConfigMap looks like this:

 ```
 apiVersion: v1